JarrodBurns/budget_app/README.md

 This class can be easily integrated for a project of any size.
 It can offer a starting point for a larger application, or function on its own with minimal input from the user.
 This project is intended to be handled by someone with a basic understanding of programming and programming concepts.

 - Develop budgets
-- Make deposits/withdrawls
+- Make deposits/withdrawals
 - Track expenses
-- Visualize spending habbits
+- Visualize spending habits

 ## Develop Budgets